therapy for narcissistic abuse recovery in london and online

 Elena Miari

-Elena is the founder of Heathwell Therapies and a Psychotherapist with many years of experience working with relational trauma and emotional confusion.
+Elena is the founder of Heathwell Therapies and a Psychotherapist with many years of experience working with relational trauma.
 She specialises in narcissistic abuse and supports clients in making sense of what they have lived through, understanding the impact on their wellbeing and rebuilding stability and confidence.
 Elena works in Blackheath and online across the UK and Europe.

 Kelly Andrews